ora-systems/PIL-NFT/README.md

 ## TODO

-implement HALO in JS
-implement GUI control panel in JS
+implement GUI control panel and data flows in JS\